ampproject/amp-toolbox/optimizer/README.md

-## Introduction
+## AMP Optimizer

-`amp-toolbox-ssr` is a library for optimizing websites build with AMP.

-Websites using AMP to build their canonical (or mobile) pages can use amp-toolbox-ssr to improve loading times when serving AMP pages from their own origin.
-The library applies a set of transformations that will result in faster loading times:
+> AMP Optimizer - the performance optimizations of the AMP Cache on your own site.

+AMP Optimizer optimizes AMPHTML files by:

-* Server-side render AMP layouts.
+* Server-side rendering AMP layouts.
+* Removing the AMP boilerplate.
-* Pre-load the AMP `v0.js` runtime to benefit from H2 push.
+* Pre-loading the AMP `v0.js` runtime to benefit from H2 push.
-* Version AMP runtime and extension imports to benefit from browser caching.
+* Versioning AMP runtime and extension imports.
+* Inlining critical CSS.

 You can find the currently supported transformations [here](lib/transformers).